osefatul/fullstack-next-transcript-medium2.0/front-end/README.md

 #### For SSR(Service side rendering):

 - we are introducing a function where it will fetch data (posts) from sanityClient and then will return it, we will use that props into Home.
+In typescript we can't just pass props into component we have to define types first.

+- posts:[Post] - means that the type of posts will as it described in the Post interface.